it3xl/linked-server-alias-workaround/README.md

 ## Other solutions

 * Dynamic aliases on linked-server objects (created in a loop).
 Aka aliases on target objects as MyLinkedServer.MyDb.dbo.MyTable

-No fast switching.
+No fast switching.<br/>
-Awful for huge codebase.
+Awful for huge codebase.<br/>

 * A network alias switching

-It blocks various automation.
+It blocks various automation.<br/>
-There is no exact point in the time.
+There is no exact point in the time.<br/>

 * Dynamic SQL

-This is an error prone approach.
+This is an error prone approach.<br/>
-Extra expensive approach even for middle level databases.
+Extra expensive approach even for middle level databases.<br/>
+Debug and development pain.<br/>